leeper/surveycourse/Lessons/Week8.md

         - Dropoff and unit or item nonresponse
     - Types
       - Informal discussion
+      - Expert and/or peer review
       - Validation using administrative records
       - Focus groups
       - Cognitive interviewing

   - Activity II
     - Cognitive interviewing in pairs

+  - Activity III
+    - Focus groups

   - Preview of next week
     - Interviewers and Instruments